lammps/lammps/doc/src/Howto_moltemplate.rst

 task is to describe an organic compound and create a complete input deck for LAMMPS.
 The second task is to map the OPLS-AA force field to a molecular sample created with an external tool, e.g. PACKMOL, and exported as a PDB file.
+The files used in this tutorial can be found in the ``tools/moltemplate/tutorial-files`` folder of the LAMMPS source code distribution.

 Simulating an organic solvent
 """""""""""""""""""""""""""""